August 31-Sept 1, 2019 Labor Day Hammock Camping (52 Photos)

 12.

-11. With my trip coming to an end I started taking down camp a little early as I totally forgot my medications at home!
+11. I started breaking down camp a little earlier than planned as I totally forgot my medications at home!
+However I still enjoyed the most important part of this trip, great meals and a great camp-out!

-10. The Hennessey Hex fly has a great feature in that the tie down ropes stay attached to the fly and are stored inside sewn in pockets on each corner.
+10. The Hennessey Hex fly has a great feature in that the tie down ropes stay attached to the fly and are stored inside a sewn-in pocket on each corner.

-9. My camping set up includes a closed cell foam pad for insulation (which can also be substituted for an under quilt - you do need something though) and my North Woods Aleutian sleeping bag for maximum comfort and warmth.
+9. My camping set up included a closed cell foam pad for insulation (which can also be substituted for an under quilt - you do need one or the other) and my North Face Aleutian sleeping bag for maximum comfort and warmth.

 8.